 I like to serve fries with vegan ranch dressing on the side.

 Crispy potatoes have been a favorite food of mine for a long time, but I’ve always struggled with the grease.
-Having suffered from IBS, I’ve learned that super oily foods are not good for me.
-How do you square these two realities?
-You love french fries, but don’t always love how it makes you feel?
+Having suffered from IBS, I’ve learned that super-oily foods are not good for me.
+How do you square these two realities: you love french fries, but don’t love how they make you feel?

 How to Make Air Fryer Potato Wedges

-You may be wondering how to air fry potato wedges.
-If you’re new to the air fryer, I will let you in on a secret, air frying potatoes is really easy!
+If you’re new to the air fryer, you may be wondering how to air fry potato wedges.
+I will let you in on a secret, air frying potatoes is really easy!

 Note: Always read the instructions for your air fryer to make sure you use it effectively.